$LevyIO

 What is the income tax rate in New Jersey?

 New Jersey has a progressive income tax with a top rate of 10.75%.
 Tax rates increase as income rises through various brackets.
 Highest property taxes (2.23%).
 Top rate 10.75%.
-Both estate AND inheritance tax.
+Inheritance tax still applies to some beneficiaries, but the state estate tax no longer applies to recent deaths.
 No standard deduction.

 How much state tax will I pay in New Jersey on $93,851?